-Located in Western Australia in Australia, the Gorgon LNG liquefaction terminal is operated by Chevron Australia.
-The terminal started operations in 2016 and is owned by Chevron, Exxon Mobil, Royal Dutch Shell, Osaka Gas, Tokyo Gas, Tokyo Electric Power Co Holdings, and Chubu Electric Power.
+Located in Western Australia, Australia, the Gorgon LNG liquefaction terminal is operated by Chevron Australia.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 2016 and is owned by Chevron, Exxon Mobil, Shell, Osaka Gas, Tokyo Gas, Tokyo Electric Power Co Holdings, and Chubu Electric Power.
+Buy the profile here.

 The Gorgon LNG liquefaction terminal sources gas from Greater Gorgon field.

 With three trains, the Gorgon terminal has an LNG production capacity of 15.6Mtpa (million tons per annum), which is expected to increase to 20.8Mtpa by 2030.

 Approximately 74.1% of the installed capacity is committed through long-term contracts, which amounts equates to 11.56Mtpa.

 Gorgon liquefaction plant is undergoing expansion, which will increase the capacity of the facility by 5.2Mtpa.

 About Chevron Australia

 Chevron Australia Pty Ltd (Chevron Australia) an oil and gas exploration company which conducts developmental projects such as a liquefied natural gas and domestic gas joint ventures, and exploration program based on offshore interests.
 The company is headquartered in Perth, Western Australia, Australia.

 For more details on the Gorgon LNG liquefaction terminal, buy the profile here.